silverstripe/developer-docs/en/06_Project_Governance/03_Maintainer_Guidelines.md

 # Maintainer Guidelines

-This doc outlines expectations on maintainers of Silverstripe Core.
+This doc outlines expectations on maintainers of SilverStripe Core.
 It also forms the default expectations for maintainers of Supported Modules, unless more specific contribution guidelines are available for a module.

 Module maintainers are people taking care of the repositories, CI, documentation, source code, conventions, community communications, issue triage, and release management.

 One of the most important maintainer responsibilities is to collaborate with other maintainers.
 Another important role is to facilitate community contributions (such as issue reports and pull requests).

 [note]
-A lot of extra information is available in Silverstripe CMS documentation section [“Contributing to Silverstripe”](./).
+A lot of extra information is available in SilverStripe CMS documentation section [“Contributing to SilverStripe”](./).
 All maintainers should be familiar with those docs as they explain many details about how we work.
 [/note]

-## What is Silverstripe Core
+## What is SilverStripe Core

-Silverstripe CMS is powered by a system of components in the form of Composer packages.
+SilverStripe CMS is powered by a system of components in the form of Composer packages.
 These packages will be categorised as either a _module_ or a _recipe_.

-The "core" of Silverstripe refers to the module packages owned by the "silverstripe" Packagist vendor that fall under one of the following recipes:
+The "core" of SilverStripe refers to the module packages owned by the "silverstripe" Packagist vendor that fall under one of the following recipes:

 * [silverstripe/recipe-core](https://github.com/silverstripe/recipe-cms)
 * [silverstripe/recipe-cms](https://github.com/silverstripe/recipe-cms)